pmozdzynski/cert-chain-validator/Readme.md

 # Certificate Validator

-This repository contains two simple command-line tools written in Go to validate certificates and certificate chains.
-One tool validates separate certificate and chain files, while the other validates a combined certificate and CA bundle in a single file.
+This repository contains few simple command-line tools written in Go to validate certificates and certificate chains.

 ## Tools

 1. `validate.go`: Validates separate certificate and chain files.
 2. `validate_bundle.go`: Validates a combined certificate and CA bundle in a single file.
+3. `validate_remote.go`: Validates a combined certificate and the chain on remote server.
+4. `cert_downloader.go`: Download the certificate and its chain from remote server.

 ## Usage